kathrynthegreat/AnotherForm_deployed/README.md

 The app is deployed to: https://salty-cove-96240.herokuapp.com/

 In this section we will deploy this small but not simple app to Heroku.
-A number of steps to do this are infront of us:
+A number of steps (more detailed list is in steps.txt) to do this are infront of us:
-Setting up an account, app, and DB on Heroku
-Creating Procfile to tell Heroku how to run stuff Creating pgsql files to create tables
+-Setting up an account, app, and DB on Heroku -Creating Procfile to tell Heroku how to run stuff -Creating pgsql files to create tables
-Replacing db connections with those on Heroku
-Creating a config.py file to pull global vars connecting to Heroku db instance

-The cat.jpg, steps.tex, and README.md are anciallary to the app
+-Replacing db connections with those on Heroku -Creating a config.py file to pull global vars connecting to Heroku db instance -The cat.jpg, steps.tex, and README.md are anciallary to the app

+-For the purposes of lived Python meetup tutorial December 17, 2016, we'll be going through these step-by-step.

 #Here's what our new file structure looks like now locally, which will get pushed to Git and automatically deployed to Heroku: